 And what now?

 This is what I’m doing.
 I enjoy every moment and look forward to the next challenge that I will embrace.

-There are still quite a few chapters left in this story, and it’s up to me to decide how that story is going to go.
+There are still a few chapters left in this story, and it’s up to me to decide how that story is going to end.

 I am still learning and improving every day, and I’ll always be hungry for more.

 As I move toward the next chapter in my life, I am looking forward to being able to give back and encourage people to help emulate that drive to become the best version of themselves.

 If you want to learn more about me, I’ve detailed my journey to the top and all of the lessons learned along the way in my book,